 Vila Gale Collection Braga: Situated in a central location in Braga, Vila Gale Collection is a sprawling property that comes with an outdoor swimming pool and a bar.
 The hotel is actually a beautiful restored old convent in the heart of the city and is popular for its helpful staff.

-Pousada Mosteiro de Guimaraes: If you are looking to splurge and wish to stay in one of Portugal’s famous pousadas, try Pousada Mosteiro de Guimaraes in the city of Guimaraes nearby.
-Guimaraes is another heritage site in Portugal and you can easily club the two cities for a culture-filled weekend.
-And the pousada is a 12th-century monastery built by the first queen of Portugal.
+Pousada Mosteiro de Guimaraes: If you are looking to splurge and wish to stay in one of Portugal’s famous pousadas, try Pousada Mosteiro de Guimaraes in the nearby city of Guimaraes.
+Guimaraes is another heritage site in Portugal, and you can easily combine the two cities for a culture-filled weekend.
+The pousada is a 12th-century monastery built by the first queen of Portugal.
 It features luxurious rooms and an amazing 9-hectare garden.

 How to get to Braga? | Porto to Braga

 There is no airport in Braga.
-Thus the best way to get to Braga is to fly to Porto which is the nearest airport to Braga.
-From Porto, there are a couple of options to get here.
+Thus, the best way to get there is to fly to Porto, the nearest airport.
+From Porto, there are a couple of options.

-If you are at the airport of Porto, then it is best to get a bus provided by GetBus.
+If you are at the Porto Airport, then it is best to get a bus provided by GetBus.
 The ticket costs 8 euros one way.
-The ride usually takes less than an hour and you can to Braga pretty fast.
+The ride usually takes less than an hour, and you can go to Braga pretty fast.

 However, if you are staying in Porto and want to visit Braga in a day, it would be best to hop on the train.
 It costs around 4 euros and takes around an hour to get there.
 Another good option is to get a Rede Expressos bus from 24 de Agosto Metro Station, which would be slightly faster.